cutterbl/ui-grid-sass/README.md

 ## Dependencies
 UI Grid SASS uses Bootstrap for styling, and Font Awesome for various icons, so your application must include those libraries and their dependencies.
-Both (bootstrap-sass and font-awesome) are active dependencies of this project, and will automatically be available in `node_modules` once the package is installed.
+Both (Bootstrap-SASS and Font-Awesome) are active dependencies of this project, and will automatically be available in `node_modules` once the package is installed.

+## Possible Breaking Changes
+See the [CHANGELOG](CHANGELOG.md) for more information.